Personal Injury Lead Generation Companies: The Good Bad & Ugly

 Should You Hire a Personal Injury Lead Generation Company?

-While I personally have not had success with lead gen companies it doesn’t mean that you won’t.
+While I personally have not had much success with lead gen companies outside of LSA’s it doesn’t mean that you won’t.
 At the end of the day, this is a business decision based on your business goals.
 If you follow the advice I have outlined in this article you will be prepared to test and see if lead gen companies are right for you.

 Most firms I have worked with have tried these programs and then gotten out quickly due to effective tracking.
 Also, these companies should typically only be used to supplement new business or as a means to an end.
 After all, building an organic SEO presence will be a permanent solution to an on-going problem and you will own all of the leads it generates for your firm.